Alshaya Retail Academy opens at Princess Nora Bint AbdulRahman University

 Moving the Academy to the new location will allow it to expand the scope of its operations, both increasing the number of trainees it can accept and giving students of the University access to additional modules in practical retail skills, such as store management, customer service, communication and sales.
 The Academy will continue to run training programmes for holders of high school certificates as well as university graduates.

 Alshaya will also operate a recruitment office on campus to help female students have better access to employment opportunities at the company’s 800+ stores across the Kingdom.
 Alshaya can offer Saudi women a broad range of career opportunities in retail, which is one of the fastest-growing industries in the Kingdom.

 Speaking at the opening ceremony, Mr Alshaya said: “We are very pleased with the success of the Alshaya Retail Academy and are delighted to be expanding our offer.
-The Academy concept has proved to be a great success, helping aspirational women to acquire retail skills, and offering them access to careers that will fulfill their future ambitions.
+The Academy concept has proved to be a great success, helping aspirational women to acquire retail skills, and offering them access to careers that will fulfil their future ambitions.
 We are very grateful to our Saudi partners for giving us this opportunity to support more Saudi women.”